chainloop-dev/docs/blog/2022-11-15-tale-attestation/index.md

 ## Day one integration

-Let's introduce the team Skynet, they are building in their words, a revolutionary AI.
+Let's introduce the Skynet team, they are building in their words, a revolutionary AI.

 They leverage a pretty standard CI/CD setup using GitHub Actions.
 Build/Test a couple of GoLang/Java services, package them into signed container images, craft and store SBOMs in S3 and then deploy them to Kubernetes.